fleetingbytes/mrot/README.md

 # Meal Rotator

+Helps you rotate through the meals you eat and decide what to cook next.

+## Why mrot exists

 We regularly cook meals from a small repertoir of recipes.
 Yet, when deciding what to cook next, we struggle to remember which meals we didn't have in a while.
 The Meal Rotator, or *mrot* for short, helps you keep track of the days passed since you last cooked spaghetti, pizza, or had a steak.
 The meals with the longest time passed are suggested as candidates what to cook next.

 ## CLI Concept